 Finally – and perhaps most importantly – let’s talk about the cabins aboard the Alaskan Dream.
 After all, you’ll spend a decent amount of time there – especially if you take advantage of those afternoon napping opportunities so many of my fellow guests enjoyed.

 As you’d expect for a ship, cabins are very economical in size – everything is very efficiently organized.
-Our cabin had a queen size bed and starboard side window; other cabins had two twin beds, portside windows, or forward views from the Vista View cabins, and there’s also a double-size Owner’s Suite cabin.
+Our cabin had a queen-sized bed and starboard side window; other cabins had two twin beds, portside windows, or forward views from the Vista View cabins, and there’s also a double-size Owner’s Suite cabin.
 We were able to settle into the space easily, thanks to years of living in small spaces and aboard Whim, our old houseboat.

 One great highlight of our room was the bed: the mattress was unbelievably cozy and the sheets were really nice quality.
 I slept super well each night, despite waking up several times a night (normal for me), and got home to discover my own mattress is now too hard and sheets too scratchy. 😂

 Our toilet situation was less delightful, though let’s be honest – no ship’s head is ever truly delightful.
 The crew called it a “shoilet,” so it was a wetroom that included both shower and toilet, as well as curtains to help control the water splashing.
 The entire space was very small, and I kept getting touched by the shower curtain – not my favorite!
 Additionally, the water temperature was inconsistent ranging from frigid to scalding without touching the dial; I guess it helps motivate people to take short showers and not waste water aboard the ship!